HSLdevcom/jore4/wiki/railml.md

 1. What information does HSL require from VR?
 Why is a meeting with VR needed?
 (Is it needed?)

-2. How much can the railML-import be automized?
+2. How much can the railML-import be automated?
 Is user interaction needed?

 3. For which parts of the delivered data / info is VR the owner?
 Which parts of the data are owned by other stakeholders?